The best mattress in Australia in 2025: 8 top bed-in-a-box options tested and recommended by experts

 Features

-If you need extra features from a mattress to help you sleep, then there’ll be something for you, whether you sleep hot, need more pressure relief, or extra support for backache.
+If you need extra features from a mattress to help you sleep, then there’ll be something for you, whether you sleep hot, need more pressure relief, or just want extra support for backache.
 Plenty of mattresses now come with innovative tech and eco-friendly materials too, so whatever your concerns, it should be covered.

 Firmness

 Just like standard mattresses, beds in a box come in a variety of firmnesses.
-If you know you will likely need a firmer mattress for instance, check before you buy to ensure you are getting the most comfortable choice for you.
+If you know you will likely need a firmer mattress, for instance, check before you buy to ensure you are getting the most comfortable choice for you.

 Trial period and free delivery/returns